Last updated on August 4, 2026

 Compliance GDPR, SOC 2; configurable audit logging

-Documented outcomes Vendor-reported efficiency gains across ClaimsPro, BillingPro, and PolicyPro; predictive severity assessment and automated fraud detection
+Documented outcomes Vendor-reported efficiency gains across ClaimsPro, BillingPro, and PolicyPro; predictive severity and automated fraud detection

 Deployment time 4–9 months for enterprise rollouts